Reviews You Can Rely On

 The Sony XM6 delivers one of the best call qualities we've seen.
 Whether calling from a quiet office or a busy subway platform, these headphones effectively reduced background noise and relayed voices loud and clear.

 While most headphones failed our subway test miserably, the XM6 excelled, eliminating almost all background noise.
-However, the female voice is distorted a bit.
+However, the female voice is slightly distorted.

 Side-by-Side Comparison